JakeRoggenbuck/draft.vim/README.md

 - The file will be based on a template

 ## TODO
-Open file in vim buffer
+- Open file in vim buffer
-Have keybind and directory set in plugin
+- Have keybind and directory set in plugin
-Have search to reopen and view other drafts
+- Have search to reopen and view other drafts
-Make command to run command `:Draft <Title>` and `:Draft`
+- Make command to run command `:Draft <Title>` and `:Draft`
+- Have keybind call function
+- Have plugin contain correct api, for new file and search